University of Banja Luka: Post-World War II years

 The first Pedagogical School in Banja Luka was established in 1950 when it enrolled its first 38 students.
 The Faculty of Technical Studies was established in 1961 and the Faculty of Economics in 1969.
 Subsequently University of Sarajevo faculties of engineering, law and economics opened their local branches in Banja Luka.
-Over the period of four years each local branch in Banja Luka was transformed into independent faculty in its own right.
+Over the period of four years each local branch in Banja Luka was transformed into an independent faculty in its own right.

 1975–1992

 The University of Banja Luka was established on 7 November 1975 as the second university established in the Socialist Republic of Bosnia and Herzegovina.
-1970's were the years of expansion of higher education in the Socialist Federal Republic of Yugoslavia during which along the one in Banja Luka modern day University of Montenegro, University of Kragujevac, University of Rijeka, University of Split, University of Maribor, University of Osijek, St. Clement of Ohrid University of Bitola, University of Tuzla and University of Mostar were all established.
+The 1970s were a period of expansion of higher education in the Socialist Federal Republic of Yugoslavia during which along with Banja Luka's modern day University of Montenegro, University of Kragujevac, University of Rijeka, University of Split, University of Maribor, University of Osijek, St. Clement of Ohrid University of Bitola, University of Tuzla and University of Mostar were all established.

 In its early years the university was faced with lack of academic and administrative staff and their inadequate academic qualifications.
 University inaugurated its first five-year development plan in 1976.
 The plan highlighted priorities of construction of dormitories, student scholarships provisions, expansion and strengthening of the Central Youth Cooperative, construction of sports and recreation center, student clinics and development of mass cultural activities.
 Up to 1984 university awarded 13 Doctor of Philosophy degrees.
 In the same period of time university published 47 textbooks and 95 academic books.

 In 1987 the University of Banja Luka was the presiding institution of the Community of Universities of Yugoslavia.
 In 1989/90 it presided over the Community of Universities of the Socialist Republic of Bosnia and Herzegovina.
 In 1989 it became member of the Rector Conference of the Alps-Adriatic Working Group while some of its first scientific articles were indexed in international databases.